A small Arabian stallion had a huge influence on equine history.

 The Godolphin Arabian son Regulus was foaled in 1739 out of another daughter of Bald Galloway.
 Regulus was undefeated in his racing career and sired many successful racehorses himself, including Fearnought, who was imported to Virginia in 1764.
 Fearnought is notable because some of his sons were excellent in battle during the Revolutionary War.

 Lord Godolphin's Lath, watercolor and pencil by James Seymour.

-, where he introduced the influence of the Godolphin Arabian to the U.S. for the first time.
+In 1755, a Regulus son named Brutus was imported to South Carolina to stand at Fenwick Hall, where he introduced the influence of the Godolphin Arabian to the U.S. for the first time.
 Several other horses of Godolphin blood were brought to South Carolina in the mid- to late-1700s, establishing a strong foundation of Godolphin Arabian breeding in the American South.